 There is a strong emphasis on shared learning on this course which leads to a comprehensive understanding of the roles of other community practitioners.
 Therefore, there will be shared learning with the Specialist Community Public Health Nurses (SCPHN).
 This has been evaluated by previous students as invaluable to the learning experience.
-They will also gain their practice experience in their chosen field of practice and be supported by an appropriately qualified practice teacher, link tutor, personal supervisor and project supervisor.
+They will also gain their practice experience in their chosen field of practice and be supported by an appropriate practice teacher, link tutor, personal supervisor and project supervisor.
 The project supervisor will give additional support for research and study skills throughout the final project.

-There is recognition that level 6 and level 7 students have different academic needs.
+There is recognition that level 7 students have specific academic needs.
 Level 6 and level 7 students are taught separately in the research modules.
 This acknowledges the specific research needs and experience of research at the two academic levels.
-In other modules, while the indicative professional content will be the same for both levels, the learning outcomes are different.
-Therefore, lead lectures will provide the overall content which are followed by seminars for the different academic levels where appropriate.
+Level 7 students will be expected to develop a deeper level of understanding of research, and demonstrate 'mastery' of the topics.
+Researchers at level 7 and level 8 will contribute to the research module to foster an environment of discussion at the appropriate level.

-Appropriate individual tutorials and other academic sessions for level 6 students will be provided including 6 academic session at the start of the programme specifically for level 6 students.
+In other modules, while the indicative professional content may be the same for both levels, the learning outcomes, application of academic learning and critical discussion are different.
+Therefore, lead lectures will provide the overall content which will be followed by seminars for the different academic levels where appropriate.
+Individual tutorials and other academic sessions for level 7 students will be provided including 6 academic session at the start of the programme specifically for level 7 students.
 These six sessions will be on their Friday study days and all students will be encouraged to attend these sessions.
-They will cover topics such as: time management, referencing, writing at level 6, critical analysis and searching the literature.
-A personal supervisor/tutor will be allocated to the students to provide additional academic support.
+They will cover topics such as: time management, referencing, writing at level 7: creating deeper critical analysis, developing 'mastery' and searching the literature.
+A personal supervisor/tutor will be allocated to the students to provide additional academic support at level 7.